Martyneris/unsplash-image-search-app/README.md

  Additional info:

  - Application is deployed to Heroku
- - Used tools > React, Redux, Sass
+ - Used tools > React, Redux, Sass, unsplash.js
  - Unsplash API guidelines were followed